-The pin-hole camera is described by its optical centre C (also known as camera projection centre) and the image plane.
+The pin-hole (or stenopeic) camera is described by its centre C (also known as centre of projection) and the image plane.

-The distance of the image plane from C is the focal length f.
+The distance of the image plane from C is the focal length f (or principal distance).

-The line from the camera centre perpendicular to the image plane is called the principal axis or optical axis of the camera.
+The line from the camera centre perpendicular to the image plane is called the principal axis of the camera.

-The plane parallel to the image plane containing the optical centre is called the principal plane or focal plane of the camera.
+The plane parallel to the image plane containing the centre of projection is called the principal plane or focal plane of the camera.